chadmcrowell/killercoda-scenarios/cka/upgrade-kubelet/intro.md

 ### Welcome !

-In this scenario, we'll learn how to upgrade the kubelet to version 1.27.0 via apt package manager
+In this scenario, we'll learn how to upgrade the kubelet using the apt package manager

 **ENJOY!**